Eminence Front

-"Eminence Front" is a song by the Who, written and sung by lead guitarist Pete Townshend.
-It appears as the sixth track on the group's 1982 studio album, It's Hard.
-The single reached number 68 on the Billboard Hot 100.
+"Eminence Front" is a song by the English rock band the Who, written and sung by lead guitarist Pete Townshend.
+It appears on the band's tenth studio album It's Hard (1982).
+The single entered US Billboard Hot 100 on 25 December 1982, reaching number 68.

 Background and recording

 In the song, Townshend sings about the delusions and drug use of the wealthy and hedonistic.
 The lyrics describe a party in which people hide from their problems behind a façade.
-Townshend has introduced the song in live performances with: "This song is about what happens when you take too much white powder; it's called 'Eminence Front.
+Townshend has introduced the song in live performances with: "This song is about what happens when you take too much white powder; it's called 'Eminence Front'."
 In an interview, Townshend explained:

-In the originally released version, there is a timing flaw or a syncopation in the first chorus, where Townshend sings "behind an eminence front" at the same time Daltrey sings "it's an eminence front", with Townshend one syllable behind.
-A more linear-sounding remixed version appears on the 1997 re-release of It's Hard (a live version, recorded on the band's final stop on their 1982 tour in Toronto, appears as a bonus track on the re-release).
-Additionally, the remix has Townshend's vocals panned centrally rather than hard right in the stereo field.
-The lyrics are often misunderstood by the listener.

 Release

 "Eminence Front" was scheduled to be released as a single in the UK by Polydor Records in 1982; the catalog number was WHO 7 but the single was never released.
-The picture sleeve, by Richard Evans, depicted a 1930s Art Deco house in Miami.
-The single in its picture sleeve was finally released in 2017 as part of The Who's The Polydor Singles 1975-2015 box set.
+The picture sleeve, by Richard Evans, depicted a 1930s Art Deco house in Miami, Florida.
+The single in its picture sleeve was finally released in 2017 as part of the Who's box set The Polydor Singles 1975–2015.
+It was released as a promotional 12-inch single in both the US and UK, and as a 7-inch single in the US and Canada.

 Critical reception

 In a wholly negative review of It's Hard, Robert Christgau gave faint praise to "Eminence Front" as the album's high point, sarcastically noting how the aging Townshend "discovers funk.
 Just in time.
 Bye."
-Cash Box said that it "rides along on Pete Townshend’s cleanly slicing guitar and the band’s patented synth sound" as well as a "strong bottom" from the drums and bass guitar."
+Cashbox said that it "rides along on Pete Townshend's cleanly slicing guitar and the band's patented synth sound" as well as a "strong bottom" from the drums and bass guitar."
 Rolling Stone ranked the song as the Who's tenth best song, stating, "'Eminence Front' showed they could connect Townshend's new wave-influenced solo work with the classic sound of Who's Next."